 Just remember, small cuts here and there won’t be visible from far away so don’t worry too much about being perfect for this step in particular.

-Fourth Step: Sew It Together
+Step 4: Sew It Together

 Now all you have left is sewing everything together using either hand stitching or your industrial machine depending on which one was easier to get hold of at the hardware store earlier.